AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Try it out
 ----------

-Every parts of our connector are now in place for it to be able to export invalid items.
+All parts of our connector are now in place for it to be able to export invalid items.

-To try it out, run the xml import with the example file ``products.xml`` in the UI.
-At the end of the job execution a new button should appear with label "Download invalid items in XML".
+To try it out, run the XML import with the example file ``products.xml`` in the UI.
+At the end of the job execution a new button should appear with the label "Download invalid items in XML".

 Click it and download the XML file containing the invalid items found by the import job.